srich36/TodayILearned/til_docs/Python/Python.md

 # Python Basics

+- **Generators are fundamentally a way to interleave library code and user code, e.g. pausing in a function to be returned to**
+    - For example, this could be used by a library to ensure methods 1, 2, and 3 are called in the correct order

 ### Meta Classes

-Meta Classes are classes where instances are of a class, rather than an instance of a class.
+- Meta Classes are classes where instances are of a class, rather than an instance of a class.
 Instances of meta classes can be used to define class behavior.
 Not a ton of languages support meta classes and the implementations differ (Python does).
+- All classes are instances of `type`, the base metaclass
+- Can create a class dyanmically with `type(<name>, <bases>, <dict>)`
+- The metaclass `type` implements `__new__`, `__init__`, etc. To override the `__new__` for any class creation you can then create a new metaclass that inhereits from the base metaclass `type`, and override, `__new__`.
+  - **Note that here `__new__` is for class creation, whereas __new__ in a normal class if for instance creation**.
+That's why you have to override it in the metaclass if you want to ensure every time the user of your code (e.g. library code users) defines a new class it runs the `__new__` method
+  - You can then, in the class definition, put
+      ```python3
+        class Foo(metaclass=<custom_metaclass>):
+             pass
+      ```
+- You can also solve these problems with simple class inheritance or class decorators, but can use the metaclasses to ensure that derived classes implement required abstract methods, etc.
+    - This is how `abc` works
 ### Keyword Arguments

 Python3 (and 2) supports keyword arguments e.g. `myFunc(b=2, a=1)` where the order of the parameters passed doesn't matter.
 The above is equivalent to `myFunc(a=1, b=2)`.
 You can mandate arguments be passed as keywords